Kibibit/postmortem-demo/index.md

 The theme uses `anchor.js` to add anchor links to `h2`, `h3`, `h4` and `h5` headers.
 `h1` headers are considered main headers (one per page) so they don't have automatic anchor links

+## Dark theme button
+Uses bulmawatch. later, will allow you to select the theme with a jekyll variable

 ----

 created by Neil Kalman thatkookooguy@kibibit.io